Sam Perkins: Early life

-Born in Brooklyn, New York, Perkins attended Samuel J. Tilden High School.
+Perkins was born in Brooklyn, New York, and attended Samuel J. Tilden High School.
 He later attended and graduated from Shaker High School in Latham, New York.
-He was named large-school player of the year (high school) by the New York State Sportswriters Association in 1980 and was also named to the 35 Greatest Boys McDonald's All Americans team.
+He was named large-school high school player of the year by the New York State Sportswriters Association in 1980, and was also named to the 35 Greatest Boys McDonald's All Americans team.

 College career

-Perkins attended college at the University of North Carolina and played basketball for the North Carolina Tar Heels from 1980 to 1984.
+Perkins attended the University of North Carolina, playing basketball for the North Carolina Tar Heels from 1980 to 1984 and graduating with his class.
 He was named ACC Rookie of the Year in 1981 and starred alongside future NBA Hall of Famers James Worthy and Michael Jordan on the Tar Heels' 1982 NCAA championship team.
-A three-time All-American, Perkins was the 1984 USA Basketball Male Athlete of the Year.
+He was a three-time All-American, three-time first-team All-ACC, and named the 1984 USA Basketball Male Athlete of the Year.
 Perkins finished his collegiate basketball career as the Tar Heels' all-time leader in rebounds and blocked shots and as the second-highest scorer in team history.
-He graduated from UNC in 1984.
 Perkins was a co-captain of the gold medal-winning 1984 United States men's Olympic basketball team.
-He was named first-team All-Atlantic Coast Conference three times in his Tar Heel career.

 Professional career

-Chosen by the Dallas Mavericks as the fourth overall pick in the 1984 NBA draft, Perkins went on to play as a power forward and center in the NBA from 1984 to 2001.
-He was named to the NBA All-Rookie First Team in 1985.
-Perkins played for the Dallas Mavericks, Los Angeles Lakers, Seattle SuperSonics, and Indiana Pacers.
-He scored a career-high 45 points on April 12, 1990.
+Perkins was chosen by the Dallas Mavericks as the fourth overall pick in the 1984 NBA draft, and went on to play as a power forward and center in the NBA from 1984 to 2001 with Dallas, the Los Angeles Lakers, Seattle SuperSonics, and Indiana Pacers.
+He was named to the NBA All-Rookie First Team in 1985, and scored a career-high 45 points on April 12, 1990.
 Perkins tied an NBA record on January 15, 1997, by making eight three-pointers without a miss.
-He appeared in three NBA Finals: The 1991 NBA Finals (with the Lakers), the 1996 NBA Finals (with the SuperSonics), and the 2000 NBA Finals (with the Pacers).
-All 3 Finals were coincidentally lost against the same head coach in Phil Jackson.
+He appeared in three NBA Finals: in 1991 (with the Lakers), in 1996 (with the SuperSonics), and in 2000 (with the Pacers).
+All three Finals were lost to teams coached by Phil Jackson.
 In game one of the 1991 NBA Finals, Perkins made a game-winning three-point shot to defeat the Chicago Bulls.
 He was known by the nicknames "Sleepy Sam", "Big Smooth", and "The Big Easy".